 With EasyWays, walking such a route is made easy with great organisation, planning and your consideration.
 Throughout all sections of the walk, we ensure that you have all you need.
 When it comes to this leg of the West Highland Way, your experience of the Devil’s Staircase will be enhanced and a massive success.
 Using EasyWays to help with your walking holiday will make your break as stress-free as possible.
 Ask Us How!

 The easiest way to access the West Highland Way Devil’s Staircase is from the A82 road, between Crianlarich and Fort William.
-If you are only walking the Devil’s Staircase, the mountain is near a car park so easily accessed by car if you are using the trail for mountain biking.
-Also, the path is easily identified with a well-defined stone track.
+If you are only walking the Devil’s Staircase, the mountain is near a car park so easily accessed by car if you are using the trail for mountain biking!
+Also!
+The path is easily identified with a well-defined stone track.
 However, if you are walking the West Highland Way, you continue the normal route.
 Want to customize your walking route?
-Just ask our team who will help you create your perfect walking holiday.

 Along the route up towards the top of the Devil’s Staircase, you come across Blackwater Reservoir.
 Which, at 900 metres, is the longest dam in the Highlands.
 A place of history, the reservoir was built in 1907 to provide power for the works going on in Kinlochleven.